Asbestos Awareness Week 19-25 November 2018

-Asbestos Awareness Month aims to alert Australians about the dangers of working with asbestos during home renovations and maintenance.
+Asbestos Awareness Week aims to alert the community about the dangers of working with asbestos during home renovations and maintenance.
 If left undisturbed asbestos generally does not pose a health risk.
 However when disturbed during renovations and home maintenance, asbestos fibres can be released into the air and when inhaled, can cause life-threatening diseases including lung cancer, pleural disease, asbestosis and mesothelioma.

 Asbestos containing materials were commonly used in building materials from 1940 until the end of 1980 and it's use decreasing up until the end of the 80s.
 When asbestos is disturbed, broken, sanded or cut, asbestos fibres are released into the air and can increase the risk of being inhaled by yourself, family or neighbours.